brave/brave-wallet-docs/docs/ethereum/provider-api/errors.md

 }
 ```

-For a full list of errors, ee [EIP-1474](https://eips.ethereum.org/EIPS/eip-1474#error-codes)
+For a full list of errors, see [EIP-1474](https://eips.ethereum.org/EIPS/eip-1474#error-codes).